kadena-community/kadena.js/packages/libs/wallet-adapter-chainweaver/README.md

-# Chainweaver Wallet Adapter Legacy
+# Wallet adapter Chainweaver V3

 This package provides an adapter for the Chainweaver Legacy Wallet on Kadena.
 It extends a base adapter while preserving the `"kadena_"`‑prefixed methods